ArchiveBox/docs/Configuration.md

 ---
 #### `FETCH_TITLE`
 **Possible Values:** [`True`]/`False`
-Fetch the page HTML and attempt to parse the links title from any `<title></title>` tag in the response.
-May cause significanly slower link parsing when importing many links, so you can set this to `FALSE` on the first run just to get the index updated quickly, then set it on `TRUE` on later runs to go back and fetch the titles for the links already in the index.
+By default ArchiveBox uses the title provided by the import file, but not all types of imports provide titles (e.g. Plain texts lists of URLs).
+When this is True, ArchiveBox downloads the page (and follows all redirects), then it attempts to parse the link's title from the first `<title></title>` tag found in the response.
+It may be buggy or not work for certain sites that use JS to set the title, disabling it will lead to links imported without a title showing up with their URL as the title in the UI.

 *Related options:*
 [`ONLY_NEW`](#only_new), [`CHECK_SSL_VALIDITY`](#check_ssl_validity)